Skip to the content.

 Sponsors

-We would like to thank UTTER, CRAI and Google (via a Google research scholar award) for their support of this workshop.
+We would like to thank MCML (the Munich Center for Machine Learning) and co-organisers’ project funding for their support of this workshop.

 Anti-Harassment Policy

-UncertaiNLP workshop adheres to the ACL’s code of ethics, ACL’s anti-harassment policy , and ACL’s code of conduct.
+UncertaiNLP workshop adheres to the ACL’s code of ethics and ACL’s anti-harassment policy.

 Image Credits